alaynamnguyen/262-Design-Exercise-4/README.md

 # CS 2620 Chat Application

-A real-time chat application built in Python using **sockets** and **Tkinter** for the GUI.
+A real-time chat application built in Python using **gRPC** and **Tkinter** for the GUI.
 This application supports **multiple clients** and allows users to send and receive messages through a centralized server.
+It supports adding replica servers, making it crash fault tolerant.

 ## Usage

 1. Configure PYTHONPATH and pip install pytest:

-    Navigate to `262-Design-Exercise-2` directory.
+    Navigate to `262-Design-Exercise-4` directory.

     ```bash
     pip install pytest